YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-1-Birational-KahlerMMP.md

 We will first briefly summarize the idea of the proof, and then focus on the applications of BDPP in deformation theory and minimal model theory.

-The duality between algebraic pseudo-effective cone and mobile cone of curves is based on the so called tran

 ---
 ## Supplementary 2: Analytic BCHM

-This note will give a summary of the paper by Fujino:
+This note will give a summary of the paper by Fujino.
+We will omit the preliminary part of the paper, and dive into the center part of the paper.

 ---